 As drug molecules must permeate the lipid bilayer of cellular membranes, including those of enterocytes, lipophilicity of a drug molecule is a key problem in the design of dosage forms.
 As a result, drug molecules should be lipophilic in order to facilitate absorption.
-Based on water solubility and intestinal membrane permeability, the FDA proposed the Biopharmaceutics Classification System (BCS) and associated guidelines which divide bioactive constituents into four categories [93].
-As a result, peptide drugs are frequently categorized in BCS class III and BCS class IV having low-permeability, high-solubility and low permeability, low solubility properties, respectively.
+Based on water solubility and intestinal membrane permeability, the FDA proposed the Biopharmaceutics Classification System (BCS) and associated guidelines which divide bioactive constituents into four categories.93 As a result, peptide drugs are frequently categorized in BCS class III and BCS class IV having low-permeability, high-solubility and low permeability, low solubility properties, respectively.
 Thus, macromolecules face severe constraint during permeation.
-Some changes have been used to improve lipophilicity and absorption through the passive diffusion pathway, such as blocking the C-terminal by cyclization, amide production, or esterification of proteins [94].
-Although the octanol-water partition coefficient is a simple metric that can predict mucosal permeability, it does not necessarily correlate with peptide absorption since peptide bioavailability changes parabolically with lipophilicity [95].
+Some changes have been used to improve lipophilicity and absorption through the passive diffusion pathway, such as blocking the C-terminal by cyclization, amide production, or esterification of proteins.94 Although the octanol-water partition coefficient is a simple metric that can predict mucosal permeability, it does not necessarily correlate with peptide absorption since peptide bioavailability changes parabolically with lipophilicity.95 increase in binding affinity.96 By studying physicochemical computational modelling, it was shown that MW and hydrogen bond acceptors have grown significantly, whereas lipophilicity and hydrogen bond donors have experienced relatively minor increases.
+A large variety of hydrogen bond donors have been dubbed the "enemy of medicinal chemists" because of their potential to induce poor permeability, absorption, and bioavailability.97

-2.2.4.
-H bond donor & H bond acceptor
+H bond donor and H bond acceptor